Conversation with a ghost.

-Ariane looked me in the eyes with what could nearly have passed for a naughty smile… nearly.
+Ariane looked me in the eyes with what could almost have passed for a naughty smile… almost.
 As she leaned over I noticed the singed hem of her skirt again.
-She was clearly still dressed in the clothes she'd been wearing on the day she died.
+Evidently, she was still dressed in the clothes she'd been wearing on the day she died.
 A long crimson skirt with a yellow apron over it for work and a white blouse with long puffy sleeves which left her slender wrists exposed.
 Over it she wore a green velvet bodice laced from just below her waist up to the lower edge of her breasts, creating a deep cleavage exposing a generous amount of flesh which her blouse made little attempt to hide.

 ‘Don’t worry luv,’ she said, ‘it won’t kill you.’

 ‘Thank you,’ she said mysteriously as at last she slowly backed away.
-Now I may never know how much of my warmth she could actually feel but a bit of human touch clearly made her happy.
-As for me, a kiss that should have made me gasp for air, regrettably, didn’t feel like anything at all.
+Now I may never know how much of my warmth she could actually feel but a bit of human touch seemed to made her happy.
+As for me, a kiss that should have made me gasp for air, regrettably, I didn’t feel like anything at all.
 Nothing.
-No smell, no warmth, nor bone chilling cold for that matter.
-I was a bit disappointed to say the least, but if the truth be told I was also somewhat relieved; clearly there was going to be no hanky-panky with a ghost… after all, one never knows what kind of trouble that sort of behaviour may trigger.
+No smell, no warmth, nor bone-chilling cold for that matter.
+I was a bit disappointed, to say the least, but if the truth be told I was also somewhat relieved; clearly, there was going to be no hanky-panky with a ghost… after all, one never knows what kind of trouble that sort of behaviour may trigger.

 Ariane leaned back, interlaced her fingers and placed her hands in her lap.
 She rewarded me with a bemused smile.

 ‘I know,’ she said, ‘I’m not quite flesh-and-bone the way I used to be but I do enjoy the company you know.’